K T

 Mohs Surgery & Mohs Procedure St. Louis

-Mohs Micrographic Surgery offers the highest surgical cure rate among all treatments for skin cancer.
+Mohs micrographic surgery has the highest surgical cure rate among all treatments for skin cancer.
 This technique preserves your normal skin, focusing on removing skin cancer, minimizing scarring, and maximizing your cosmetic outcome.
 Mohs Micrographic surgery is the most advanced treatment for skin cancer.

 Mohs Micrographic Surgery is the only surgical technique that examines 100% of the margins (edges) of the specimen (skin cancer) removed.
-This means that 100% of the specimen’s side and bottom edges are examined microscopically to confirm that there are no cancer cells at the edges.
+This means that 100% of the specimen’s lateral and bottom edges are examined microscopically to confirm the absence of cancer cells at these sites.
 This provides patients with the highest cure rates, the smallest scars, and the best cosmetic outcomes for their skin cancer.

 Brandon T. Beal, MD, is an expert in diagnosing and treating skin cancer.
 He is a Double Board-Certified Mohs Surgeon and Dermatologist, a fellowship-trained Mohs Micrographic Surgeon, a dermatologic oncologist (cancer doctor of the skin), and a plastic facial reconstructive surgeon.